datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 ## Basic Statistics with Numpy

 A typical first step in analyzing your data, is getting to know your data in the first place.
-For the Numpy arrays from before, this is pretty easy, because it isn't a lot of data.
+For the Numpy arrays from before, this is pretty easy, because there isn't a lot of data.
 However, as a data scientist, you'll be crunching thousands, if not millions or billions of numbers.

 Imagine you conduct a city-wide survey where you ask 5000 adults about their height and weight.
 You end up with something like this: a 2D numpy array, which I named np_city, that has 5000 rows, corresponding to the 5000 people, and two columns, corresponding to the height and the weight.

 Simply staring at these numbers like a zombie won't give you any insights.
-And zombies can't even interpret numbers coreectly, any way.
+And zombies can't even interpret numbers correctly, any way.
 What you can do, though, is generate summary statistics about your data.
 Aside from an efficient data structure for number crunching, it happens that Numpy is also good at doing these kinds of things.

 For starters, you can try to find out the average height of these 5000 people, with Numpy's mean function.
-Because it's a function from the Numpy package, don't forget to start with np..
+Because it's a function from the Numpy package, don't forget to start with np dot.

 Of course, I first had to do a subsetting operation to get the height column from the 2D array.
 It appears that on average, people are 1.75 meters tall.
 What about the median height?
-This is the height of the middle person if you sort all persons from small to tall.
+This is the height of the middle person if you sort all people from small to tall.
 Instead of writing complicated python code to figure this out, you can simply use Numpy's median() function:

 You can do similar things for the weight column in np_city.
 Often, these summary statistics will provide you with a "sanity check" of your data.
-If you end up with a average weight of 2000 kilograms, your measurements are probably incorrect.
+If you end up with an average weight of 2000 kilograms, your measurements are probably incorrect.

 Apart from mean() and median(), there's also other functions, like corrcoeff() to check if for example height and weight are correlated,